jhudsl/tidyversecourse/docs/02-get-data.md

 ## #   `2016__Other Public` <chr>, `2016__Uninsured` <dbl>, `2016__Total` <dbl>
 ```

 Looks like there's a lot of missing information there at the end of the file due the "Notes" observation.
 Seems as though Notes were added to the file that are not the actual data.
-We'll want to only include rows before the "Notes" at the end of the file, using `n_max`:
+We'll want to only include rows before the value of "Notes" for the `Location` variable at the end of the file.
+Using `n_max` and the `==` operator, we can specify that we want all the lines up to and including where the Location variable "is equal to" "Notes".
+Using `-1` we can also remove the last line, which will be the line that contains "Notes".

 ```r